 However, perhaps the more significant result of a trucking accident is what happens after the crash.
 Confronted with injury and loss of wages, a victim of a trucking accident can soon face a great and devastating struggle to pay their bills, feed their family, or complete their daily activities.
 Fortunately, you have a right to seek financial compensation for your damages.

-At Rue, Ziffra & Caldwell, we have represented truck accident victims for over 25 years and have worked to get you the full and fair results for your injuries, losses, and suffering.
-If the tragic physical, financial, and emotional consequences of a truck crash have devastated you or your family, attorneys at Rue, Ziffra & Caldwell can help you understand your rights, sort out your options, and pursue justice.
+As we have depicted on this page, truck accidents can change lives forever.
+If you or a loved one has suffered as a victim of a truck accident, there is much that we can do to help you pursue a just resolution to your case.
+At Rue & Ziffra, we have represented truck accident victims for over 30 years and have worked to get you the full and fair results for your injuries, losses, and suffering.
+If the tragic physical, financial, and emotional consequences of a truck crash have devastated you or your family, attorneys at Rue & Ziffra can help you understand your rights, sort out your options, and pursue justice.